 - Gmail.
 Keeping everything in one email account helps keep me sane.
 I’ve been a Gmail user since 2005.

 - Adobe InDesign and Acrobat.
 For editing magazine layouts and other documents, mostly from publishers.

 - Dropbox.
 How did remote workers even do anything before Dropbox?

 - Trello and Basecamp 2.
-For all my project management and collaboration needs.
+For all my collaboration needs.